Langdale area wildfire

 The duty holder’s responsibility and accountability cannot be assigned or delegated on the grounds that they do not have particular skills.

-The duty holder for Whitby, Scarborough and Filey is the council’s executive management, Karl Battersby, Corporate Director of Environment.
+The duty holder for Whitby, Scarborough and Filey is our executive management, Karl Battersby, Corporate Director of Environment.